-The need to dismiss an employee on the basis of incapacity should be based on operational difficulties as a result of the absence and the need to replace the employee.
-There is no definitive guideline as to how long an employer should wait before terminating an employee's employment and the employee should be given a reasonable opportunity to return to work before considering termination.
-If an employee gives a future date on which they are likely to be fit to return, an employer is generally expected to accommodate the absence unless the employer has a genuine business reason why the absence cannot be accommodated to that date.
+The need to dismiss an employee on the basis of incapacity should be based on operational difficulties, as a result of the absence and the need to replace the employee.
+There is no definitive guideline as to how long an employer should wait before terminating employment.
+The employee should be given a reasonable opportunity to return to work before considering termination.
+If an employee gives a future date on which they are likely to be fit to return, an employer is generally expected to accommodate the absence, unless it has a genuine business reason why the absence cannot be accommodated to that date.

-Whether or not it would be reasonable for an employer to consider termination should be based on all the circumstances.
-What is reasonable will depend on the individual circumstances of the case depending on the effect of the absence on the business and the ability to accommodate this.
+Whether or not it would be reasonable for an employer to consider termination is based on all the circumstances.
+What is reasonable will depend on the individual circumstances of the case, like the effect of the absence on the business and the ability to accommodate this.
 However, as an indication, in a small to medium sized enterprise, it would be reasonable for an employer to review the situation after six to eight weeks of absence.
 In a larger enterprise, a review at perhaps twelve weeks would be reasonable.

-However, it has been acknowledged that there can come a point where an employer can "fairly cry halt".
+Nevertheless, there will ultimately come a point where an employer can "fairly cry halt".